3 Months of Louisiana Festival Fun

 Here are some suggestions for your Louisiana spring festival list:

 May is a great time for the traveling food lover’s trek through Louisiana.
-Indigenous Creole cuisine is the centerpiece of the New Orleans Wine and Food Experience, which, of course, also inludes fine wines from Louisiana and abroad.
-The state’s Cajun cuisine is showcased alongside Cajun and zydeco music at the Breaux Bridge Crawfish Festival, Shreveport’s Mudbug Madness and Lake Charles’ two-week Contraband Days festival.
+Indigenous Creole cuisine is the centerpiece of the New Orleans Wine and Food Experience, which, of course, also includes fine wines from Louisiana and abroad.
+The state’s Cajun cuisine is showcased alongside Cajun and zydeco music at Breaux Bridge Crawfish Festival, Shreveport’s Mudbug Madness and Lake Charles’ Louisiana Pirate Festival.